 When setting KPIs, be sure to answer the following questions:

 One of the great things about digital marketing is that it is a process of ongoing improvement.
 Insights can help you refine your video strategy over time.
 Your initial performance can be your baseline, and you can experiment with different approaches until you find your ideal approach.

 As you may have noticed, Instagram Insights is not yet a robust analytics tool (for example, you can only track post performance over the last 7 or 30 days).
 If you want to go beyond the basics, you’ll need to add some tools to help you track your IG video performance better.

 The manual approach (the best approach for beginners) is to create a spreadsheet and record all critical metrics.
 You should update this spreadsheet regularly.
 The more you track, the better you’ll be able to know exactly how to connect with your audience.

 Before long, manual tracking will not be sustainable for you and your team.
 This is especially true if you manage influencers and user-generated content online.

 Once you’ve hit your capacity for manual tracking, it will be time to examine social media automation tools.
 Many of these tools will provide more in-depth, long-term analytics for your video posts and perform basic social listening tasks.

-To find the best social media automation tools, we recommend checking out platforms on G2.com, a peer-to-peer review and software discovery platform.
+To find the best social media automation tools, we recommend checking out platforms on G2.com, a peer-to-peer review, and software discovery platform.
 You can filter your search by software category, top features, and cost.
-Here are a few G2 pages to help you begin your search to find the right social automation tools.

 Posting videos without relevant audience data will make your social media strategy “hit or miss.”
 Analytics helps you dial in your digital marketing tasks for maximum ROI, particularly when posting videos on Instagram.
 Even though working with any analytics tool is intimidating at first, you will grow more comfortable with practice.